-If you make my Easy Tuna Poke Salad, please be sure to leave me a comment!
+If you make my Spicy Ahi Tuna Poke recipe, please be sure to leave me a comment!
 I would love to hear from you, and value your feedback!
 Lastly, if you make the recipe and love it, please tag me on Instagram!
 I love to see your photos!

 - 3 green onions, sliced thinly

-- 1 tsp finely chopped jalapeño, seeds removed
+- 1 teaspoon finely chopped jalapeño, seeds removed

 - Add all marinade ingredients to a medium mixing bowl, and whisk well to combine.
 2. Cut tuna into small cubes and toss in the marinade.
 Cover bowl with plastic wrap, or transfer to an airtight container.
 3. Refrigerate for at least 30 minutes and up to 1-2 hours before serving.
 4. Best if eaten eaten within 48 hours.
 Keep chilled.
 Serving suggestions: Rice bowl, cauliflower rice bowl, with wonton chips.